jayf/SC-Category-Select-Juxtaprose-mod/readme.md

-SC Category Select 1.1.3 -- Juxtaprose Mod 0.2
+SC Category Select 1.1.3 -- Juxtaprose Mod 0.6
 ================

 Modifcations: Jay Fienberg of [Juxtaprose][7] ([Email][8])

-This modified version of the SC Category Select 1.1.3 extension is *MAYBE* ready for production, if you are using it only for its data entry features.
+This modified version of the SC Category Select 1.1.3 extension is basically ready for production, if you are using it only for its data entry features.
+There are some form layout things hard coded in there that I need to make configurable -- you'll probably want to wait until I do that.
+But, it's all working well for me on a site that's about to go live.

 NOTE: the custom tags like {my_custom_sc_category_select_field:heading} do NOT yet work with the multiselect features in this version.

 See below for a full description of SC Category Select 1.1.3, which is created by Andrew Gunstone.

+(This all may get renamed, as it's becoming more than just a tweak to the original -- TBD.)

 About the Modifications
 ------------
-As with the original, this extension is a FieldFrame populated by Categories, that you can use as a custom fields in an ExpressionEngine 1.6.x publish / edit form.
+As with the original, this extension is a FieldFrame populated by ExpressionEngnie Categories, that you can use as a custom fields in an ExpressionEngine 1.6.x publish / edit form.

 These modifications support both single-select and multiple selection of categories (the original allows only single-select), and also allows you to specify what kind of control you want for the category selector.